-Paul Caylor McKinney ’52 Memorial Scholarship: This is a two-year scholarship awarded to a junior with demonstrated need, whose major and minor fields of study are in different academic divisions and whose GPA is consistently 3.0 or higher.
+Paul Caylor McKinney ’52 Memorial Scholarship: This is a two-year scholarship awarded to a junior with demonstrated need, whose major and minor fields of study are in different academic divisions and who consistently maintain a minimum grade point average.
 Dr. McKinney taught chemistry at Wabash for 45 years until his retirement in 2001, and was Dean of the College from 1981-1993.
 His undergraduate years at Wabash broadened his intellectual horizon and led to friendships that accompanied him throughout his life.

 Lee ’62 and Rose McNeely Scholarship: This fund provides need-based financial assistance to Wabash students from the state of Indiana.
 Mr. McNeely was a Trustee of the College.
 The Lee and Rose McNeely Scholarship is but one sign of the McNeely’s dedication to Wabash College and higher education in Indiana.

 Mefford Scholarship for Political Science: This scholarship established by a bequest from Gordon Mefford, Class of 1938.

 Jack Meng Endowed Scholarship: A gift from John C. “Jack” Meng, Class of 1966, loyal Son of Wabash, this need-based, four-year scholarship assists qualifying and deserving young men so that they might have the educational opportunities afforded to them by Wabash College.
 Preference is given first to students from Midwest states, then elsewhere.
 Mr. Meng is a successful businessman and active in his community